-The site is maintained by two of the book’s authors, Alex Ruck Keene and Sophy Miles.
+The site is maintained by two of the book’s authors, Alex Ruck Keene and Sophy Miles, together with Hannah Nicholas.
 We hope that you find this site both a useful accompaniment to the Handbook and a useful resource its own right, and welcome feedback to email@example.com.

 Court of Protection Handbook: a user’s guide is essential reading for lawyers, advisers, litigants in person and all users of the Court of Protection.